Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 How a Pod Finds a Service — Step by Step Client pod api-789-bc4 10.244.1.5 DB_HOST = postgres.db.svc 1.
 DNS query CoreDNS cluster DNS resolver runs as pod in kube-system 10.96.0.10 (kube-dns) 2. returns ClusterIP Service: postgres type: ClusterIP 10.96.42.7:5432 virtual IP — no host 3.
 TCP to 10.96.42.7:5432 kube-proxy on each node — iptables / IPVS / nftables rules Watches Services + EndpointSlices.
 Rewrites destination IP from the virtual ClusterIP to an actual pod IP (round-robin or session-affinity) — entirely in the kernel.
 No userspace hop.
 The packet never visits a proxy process.
 4. DNAT to a pod postgres-0 10.244.3.7:5432 label: app=postgres postgres-1 10.244.4.7:5432 label: app=postgres postgres-2 10.244.5.7:5432 label: app=postgres EndpointSlice objects keep this set up to date as pods come and go.

-Here is a ClusterIP Service for a Postgres pod.
-Note the selector field: the Service matches by labels, not by name.
-Any pod with app: postgres in the same namespace becomes a backend.
+The manifest below defines a ClusterIP Service for a Postgres pod.
+The selector field is worth attention, because the Service matches by labels rather than by name.
+Any pod that carries the label app: postgres in the same namespace automatically becomes a backend.

 # service.yaml — ClusterIP for Postgres